sleepydragonsw/PyCExtWorkshop/doc/project7.rst

 when performing potentially-long-running IO operations.
-In this code, the calls to ``fopen()`` and ``fread()`` are just such functions, especially if they are opening files over a network.
+In this code, the calls to ``fopen()`` and ``fread()`` are just such functions, especially if they are operating on files over a network.

 Add code to release the GIL when calling fopen() and fread().